CS496-BEWA/bewa-repo/README.md

 Requests:
 Logged in as any user, navigating to "shiftSwap" or "timeOff" will let you request to swap shifts with another employee, or request time off.
 Users can also view their requests in "myRequests".
 Managers and admins can accept or deny requests in "viewRequest"

-Calender:
+Calendar:
-Using the Google calender API, employees can view and track their shifts, hours worked, and current pay based on salary.
+Using the Google Calendar API, employees can view and track their shifts, hours worked, and current pay based on salary.
 These are governed by the "delete", "getevent", "insert", "load", and "update" functions baked into the API.

 Chat:
 The chat feature is currently non-functional, but would allow users to communicate between each other for easy communication for people trying to swap shifts or find someone to cover for them.